TomyJan/MusicDiscordRPC/README.md

 # Netease Cloud Music Discord Rpc

 ### Info
 * This application will auto launch on system start.
-If you don't want to do this, disable it in taskmgr.
+If you don't want this, disable it in task manager.
-* If you are using album cover and you change songs too fast, the album cover might disappear and stop working for **a few minutes**.
+* If you are using album cover and change songs too frequently, the album cover might disappear and stop working for **a few minutes**.
 You just have to wait.

 ### Feature
 * Sync song information to Discord.